petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/translating-pages-and-content/translating-web-content.md

    ![Select Export for Translation.](./translating-web-content/images/04.png)

-   In Liferay Portal 7.4 GA26+, you can select multiple articles and click the *Export for Translation* button.
+   {bdg-secondary}`Liferay Portal 7.4 GA26+` You can also select multiple articles and click the *Export for Translation* button.

    ![Select multiple articles and click Export for Translation](./translating-web-content/images/05.png)